Learn something new every day

 More Info... by email

-A media phone may also be an integrated phone.
-These are usually a touch screen phone with several features including VOIP and internet access for web browsing.
-Many also have features as photo viewing, internet radios, a built-in camera, organizers, a media player and digital photo frames.
-Consumers who are away from the office but need to access all communications types on the go generally use these.
+A media phone or “smartphone” might also be an integrated phone, though the term has a slightly different meaning in this context.
+These are usually a touch screen phone with several features including VoIP and internet access for web browsing.
+Many also have features as photo viewing, Internet radios, a built-in cameras, organizers, and capabilities for video chat.
+Consumers who are away from the office but need to access all communications types on the go generally use these, and they’re also popular with general members of society in many places.

 We started using integrated phones in my office and yes, there's definitely a learning period, but when you're on the computer and phone simultaneously all day long, the integrated phone system makes it all easier.
 I can see who's calling, where they're from, what number -- everything.